AP World History

 In-class assignments that are completed based on previous night’s homework, will be assessed only on that day.
 If student is unprepared or homework is missing, students receive a zero for the assignment and there is NO MAKE UP or late work accepted for this assignment.

 Students are expected to keep a portfolio/notebook which is critical for test preparation and the May AP exam.
-The portfolio will be kept using a 3 ring binder large enough for the entire year.
+The portfolio will be kept using a 3 ring binder or spiral large enough for the entire year.

 Academic dishonesty will NOT be tolerated either on daily assignments or on tests.
 Academic dishonest, or cheating, is defined as giving or receiving information or assistance on a test; possession of any unauthorized material during a test; copying another student’s assignment or knowingly allowing another student to copy from his/her assignment; submitting duplicate work; or having someone else complete an assignment on behalf of the student.
 Plagiarism, presenting another’s ideas or product as one’s own, is also defined as cheating.
 The penalty for academic dishonesty is a zero for work involved, and the student will be subject to appropriate disciplinary action if it is confirmed that he/she has indeed committed an offense.
 All students involved in academic dishonesty are subject to disciplinary action.
 If it is detected, both the giver and the receiver of the information will receive zeroes, parents will be notified, and disciplinary action will follow.

 During class discussions, you must raise your hand to be recognized.
 Out of courtesy to others, no conversation will be permitted while someone else is talking.

 Be in the room before the tardy bell rings.

 Be an active part of the class; take notes, participate in activities, discuss topics, and study for quizzes and exams.